trylaarsdam/pio-tflite-lib/README.md

 A PlatformIO library with the complete and (As of Aug 20, 2023) up-to-date version of Tensorflow Lite for Microcontrollers.

+WARNING: The v1.1.0 library update includes changes to TFLite Micro that **removes** the AllOpsResolver.
+You must now use the MicroMutableOpsResolver instead.
+Depending on your firmware this could be a breaking change.

 If you want to build this library for yourself, check out my guide: https://dev.toddr.org/tensorflow-for-the-portenta-h7/

 ## Installation